 The Arbitration and Conciliation (Amendment) Act, 2019 was based on the recommendations of B.N.
 Srikrishna Committee which furthered the idea of an arbitration-friendly eco-system.
-It has effectively addressed the ambiguities of 2015 Amendment.
+It has effectively addressed the ambiguities of the 2015 Amendment.
 Some key changes were as follows:

 - Section 43B- Establishment of an Arbitration Council of India to promote all ADR mechanisms and act as an agency to secure uniformity of policies in arbitration.

-- Section 11- It has been modified to allow SC and HCs to delegate the appointment of arbitrator to the Council or a panel.
+- Section 11- It has been modified to allow SC and HCs to delegate the appointment of an arbitrator to the Council or a panel.

 - Section 29A- The provision was altered to fix a timeline for completion of arbitration, which is 18 months from the date of completion of pleadings.

 - Section 34- The grounds for setting aside a domestic arbitral award were altered; any party seeking to set aside an award on the grounds of fraud had to furnish proof.

 - The Amendments of 2019 clarified that the 2015 Amendment was made applicable prospectively.

 - With the change in qualifications of the appointment of arbitrators, certain classes of people have been allowed to be accredited as arbitrators.
 Such as advocates, officers in public/ private bodies, other technical professionals etc.